chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 The `minimax()` function recursively plays all possible game moves and prints out the moves.

 However, the state space of the game is huge: there are 12 playable pits and 48 available stones.
 It would be impractical to traverse the entire game tree.
-We'll add a `depth` parameter to the function and stop the traversal after that many moves have been played.
+We'll add a `depth` parameter to the function and stop the traversal after that number of turns.

 Consequently, the algorithm would only consider the next `depth` moves and optimize for the final state at those moves.